 SigNoz is an OpenTelemetry-native APM that you can use to visualize OpenTelemetry data.

-What is OpenTelemetry span?
+What is an OpenTelemetry span?

 As requests flow through distributed systems, it's important to keep track of how it travels, as this can be useful for monitoring and troubleshooting.